Excel VBA – Range Object in Excel

 The Rows property gives access to a specific row of a range.

-See also Excel Basics - Workbook in Excel
+See also Excel Functions - Date and Time in Excel

 Code: